Today, I’d like to take a few moments and discuss your best MLM prospects.

 Honestly?
 Why is it wrong to look for free agents or people with prior network marketing experience?
 I don’t see anything wrong with that.
 Do you?

 Of course, I am not telling you to pillage people from other companies.
+There is no need to only reach out to people already involved with a MLM Company.
 That is bad business for everyone involved.

 But you can buy genealogy lists of defunct MLM Companies.
 You can run ads designed for other network marketers and respond to people who reach out to you.
 You can send direct mail to current and former network marketers.
 This is a smart way to do the business.
 This is how I build my business.
 It works!

 One Other Group of Good MLM Prospects